-Since release on Switch, the game has received numerous updates.
-I haven’t specifically looked to see if all these flaws have been ironed out, but i’m fairly confident that the majority will have.
+Since its release on Switch, the game has received numerous updates.
+I haven’t specifically looked to see if all these flaws have been ironed out, but I’m fairly confident that the majority will have.
 At the very least, I didn’t discover any game-breaking bugs, and it runs well throughout.

-In summary, this Complete Edition of The Kids We Were includes all the content that can possibly be experienced.
-The player can look forward to additional collectible items, and a bonus episode set after the events of the main game.
+In summary, this complete edition of The Kids We Were includes all the content that can possibly be experienced.
+The player can look forward to additional collectable items and a bonus episode set after the events of the main game.
 It’s fairly short, with each chapter varying in length somewhat.
-Within the hour, I was already entering into the 4th one, and that was with a little bit of exploration on the side.
+Within the hour, I was already entering the 4th one, and that was with a little bit of exploration on the side.
 Anyone who wants to experience a blast of nostalgia, or is interested in Japanese culture should definitely pick this up.

 I found this to be an entertaining little game with a dash of easy-going cultural discovery.
 Although be warned.
 It could make you feel a bit old.
 The time jump of 33 years into the past might make it sound like the game is set in the ’60s or ’70s but really, it’s set in 1987, which is just a few years before I was born.
 And that makes me just a little bit too old for my liking.

 If you want to see a video version of this The Kids We Were review, I’ve linked it below!